Palm oil

 Canola

-English people often call coleseed oil Canola oil.
-This is done for marketing reasons.
-“Rape” has a negative connotation in English.
-Real Canola oil has a different fatty acid composition and is not the same as coleseed oil.
-Canola stands for Canadian oil low acid and is not used in Europe because it is pressed of genetically engineered seeds.
+English people often call rapeseed oil, Canola oil for marketing reasons “Rape” has a negative connotation in English.
+Real canola oil has a different fatty acid composition and is not the same as rapeseed oil. canola stands for Canadian oil low acid and is not used in Europe because it is pressed of genetically engineered seeds.

-Globally, around 7 million tonnes of coleseed oil is produced.
+Globally, around 7 million tonnes of canola oil are produced.
 Most of this is used as cooking oil or margarine.
-Even coleseed oil is increasingly used to make biodiesel.
-China and Canada are the largest producers of coleseed.
-In Europe it is Germany and France that are the largest producers.
+Additionally canola oil is increasingly being used to produce biodiesel.
+China and Canada are the largest producers of canola, while in Europe it is Germany and France lead production.

 Rapeseed oil the most important for Sonneveld

-For Sonneveld rapeseed oil is the most important oil.
-Each year we use large quantities of rapeseed oil.
-We use it in release agents, liquids, pastes and for our brand Proson.
-Next to that it is used in the powder factory to reduce the dusting from powders.
+For Sonneveld, rapeseed oil is the most important oil.
+Each year, we use large quantities of rapeseed oil in various applications.
+It is utilized in release agents, liquids, pastes, and for our Proson brand.
+Additionally, it is used in the powder factory to reduce dust from powders.

 Vegetable oil

-The advantages of rapeseed oil are the relatively low price in combination with a number of favourable product properties.
-Rapeseed oil starts smoking at 235˚C, that’s why it is very suitable as a raw material for release agents.
-Rapeseed oil also has a good ratio in omega 3 and omega 6 fatty acids, so that rapeseed oil is healthier than, for example soybean oil.
-The oil will remain liquid at low temperatures so that shortening and liquids are, in spite of a cold storage, still liquid.
-Although the prices of vegetable oil will keep rising, for Sonneveld rapeseed oil will remain one of the major raw materials.
+The advantages of rapeseed oil include it’s relatively low price combined with several favorable product properties.
+Rapeseed oil has a high smoke point of 235˚C, making it highly suitable as a raw material for release agents.
+Additionally, it offers a good balance of omega-3 and omega-6 fatty acids, making it healthier than, for example, soybean oil.
+Rapeseed oil remains liquid at low temperatures, ensuring that shortenings and liquids stay fluid even in cold storage.
+Although vegetable oil prices are expected to continue rising, rapeseed oil will remain one of the most important raw materials for Sonneveld.